 Arahunga Enrolment Procedure

-For guidelines on eligibilty to enrol at a NZ school, please go to the Ministry of Education’s
+For guidelines on eligibility to enrol at a NZ school, please go to the Ministry of Education’s website.

 Guidelines on Enrolment